Read an excerpt from Thomas Martindale, our store’s original founder

 The calm confidence that this woman possessed as to the future health of herself and her children was surely inspiring.

 Excerpt by Thomas Martindale, Pub.
-1913, from Hunting in the Upper Yukon
+1913, an encounter with a strong Indian woman from Hunting in the Upper Yukon